Advanced Weights for IXPE Polarization Analysis: Validation of Spatial and Spectral Weighting on Simulated Data

 To demonstrate the power of weighted MLE methods, this section compares the Stokes coefficient uncertainties extracted by our analysis and the mission-standard \texttt{PCUBE} algorithm on simulated data.
 We focus here on spatial and spectral weights, neglecting particle weights since we lack an accurate simulation of particle events.

 \texttt{PCUBE} is a component of the \texttt{IXPEobssim} library \citep{baldini2022obssim} and reports polarization

 where $\sum_i$ sums over all $N$ events in a source aperture, and $w_i$ is a per-event weight that could be set to the Mom-estimated track weights in a weighted analysis \citep{dimarco2022weighted}, or unity in an unweighted analysis.
-This section considers an unweighted analysis.
-To remove pollution from the unpolarized background, we multiply by $f_N$ defined in \S\ref{sec:w-spec}.
+We compare with an unweighted analysis in this section, given the difficulty of simulating $w_i$ without a fully detailed \texttt{Geant4} simulation.
+This is a reasonable step because the next section demonstrates on real data that the use of Moments weights decreases PD errors by at most $\sim 6\%$.
+To remove pollution from the unpolarized background, we multiply Eq.~\ref{eqn:pcube} by $f_N$ defined in \S\ref{sec:w-spec}.
 Uncertainties on $\hat Q_\mathrm{src}$ and $\hat U_\mathrm{src}$ are obtained by propagation of errors.
 Our simulation is of a highly polarized (PD$=50\%$) point source, with details in appendix \ref{app:sim}.
 The simulated background is unpolarized, but we allow the background polarization to vary in our fit when extracting source polarizations as one would when analyzing a real data set.

 Fig.~\ref{fig:bg} shows how background flux affects the accuracy of standard \texttt{PCUBE} (black) and our PSF-weighted analysis (red).
 Dashed lines and bands give the best-fit values and 1$\sigma$ uncertainties, averaged over many simulated data sets.
 Both methods produce best-fit Stokes coefficients in agreement with the true values.
 We also measure the standard deviation of best-fit Stokes coefficients from our method (white error bars).
 This constitutes a measurement of our method's uncertainties; Fig.~\ref{fig:bg} shows they agree with the estimated uncertainty (red band).